MIT-BECL/Poster_Resources/README.md

 Inside this repository contains:
   - Templates
   - Annotated example of best practices
-  - A guide on creating your first scientific poster
   - A guide on using the Master Slide in Microsoft PowerPoint

 ## Opening Illustrator files without Illustrator